mickfuzz/phd4/_posts/2021-06-14-abstract-and-concrete-frameworks.md

 Clearly the UDL guidelines to provide options for individual choice and autonomy in these three key areas of representation, expression and engagement can be challenging in a classroom environment.
 Given the time pressures on most secondary teachers you may be forgiven for feeling resistant to the level of preparation needed.
 UDL is similar in many ways to project based approaches and in another chapter we look at tactics to resolve some of the practical difficulties of adopting these techniques in schools.

 Another challenge is the importance given in UDL to the authenticity and personal relevance and value of learning experiences.
 We have already explored the classroom tension between starting a class with concepts which prioritises building more abstract knowledge, and leading with concrete activities as a way to maximise student engagement.
-UDL principles lead with engagement encouraging the teacher to set class goals that are relevant to the
+UDL principles lead with engagement encouraging the teacher to set class goals that are relevant to the learners and encourage them to discover and record them themselves.
+INCLUDE DISCOVERY LEARNING?

 Thus if we return to the semantic wave representation, this suggests teachers should start on the more concrete (high semantic gravity) and then highlight concepts and patterns as they emerge in authentic situations.